antoanp/atlasfold-landing/README.md

-# Local SEO Landing Page - Sofia, Bulgaria
+# Local SEO Landing Page - AtlasFold

 High-conversion landing page for a Local SEO service targeting local businesses in Sofia.
 The goal is to rank client businesses in the Top 3 on Google Maps within 90 days.